Marc Hirschi leaves Team DSM with immediate effect - Cycling Weekly

-Marc Hirschi has terminated his contract with Team DSM with immediate effect to join another team which is not yet clear in an hugely surprising move.
+Swiss rider Marc Hirschi has terminated his contract with Team DSM with immediate effect, the team has announced.
+The 22-year-old leaves his contract with the former Sunweb squad a year early to join a yet to be known team for 20201, in a hugely surprising move.

-Hirschi won La Flèche Wallonne along with a stage of the Tour de France and the most combative rider award and third at the world championships.
+Hirschi won La Flèche Wallonne along with two stages of the Tour de France in 2020, as well as the Tour’s most combative rider award and third place at the World Championships road race.

 In a team statement, Team DSM said: “Team DSM has reached a settlement agreement with their rider Marc Hirschi to terminate their present employment before the original end date of 31 December 2021.
 It has been agreed that the agreement will be terminated with immediate effect and that no further comments will be made.